(Dominic Pearson, Jet2 engaged in the topic of Pilot Selection)

 Airlines, Norwegian, Qatar Airways, Ryanair, Aer Lingus, IndiGo, Turkish Airlines, AirArabia and Virgin Atlantic

 Airways to name but a few.
-Sigma was delighted to be invited by the Irish Aviation Authority to host its two
+SG was delighted to be invited by the Irish Aviation Authority to host its two

 daylong event at their newly opened conference centre ideal for such an Aviation industry focused event.